eduMFA/eduMFA/READ_BEFORE_UPDATE.md

 * Only bugfix release for CI actions no functional changes

-## eduMFA 1.0.0

-* Add option to enroll passkeys
-* Add option to include description in user notifications
-* Add containers as release artifacts
-* Add option to filter the user_token_number on a given range instead of constant
-* Add option to use the `Remote-User` header behind a reverse proxy

 ### Migrating from privacyIDEA 3.9.2 to eduMFA 1.0.0

 > [!CAUTION]